1 - Sebastian VETTEL (Red Bull Racing)

 Q: You were right in the middle of a backmarker battle right at the end there - there was a lot of traffic around.
 A little bit of sadness having been out in front and finishing third?

 RG: I thought it was the day that the first victory was coming.
 Honestly on option, I did struggle a little bit but then I could pull away to Mark and I said "our car is beautiful today, it's gonna be good," and then Mark pitted earlier than what we thought, we fitted the prime - hard tyres - and the degradation was not the same any more and it was making it harder to drive.
 I think I lost second with the Caterham in the middle stint when Mark catch me just before he pitted and then on the last few laps there were a lot of cars in front of us.
 I know it's not easy for anyone to let us by but on such a nice big track it costs you a lot .
 As my tyres were really on the edge every small aero... wing perturbation will cost me a lot and at the exit of the chicane a little bit of wheelspin and Mark could go for it.
 So, a bit of a shame to lose the second position but never mind, I think the positives that I gain outweigh... were challenging them and that counts for us.

 QUESTIONS FROM THE FLOOR

-Q: (Livio Oricchio - O Estado de Sao Paulo) Mark, what will you miss most and what won't you miss most?
+Q: (Livio Oricchio - O Estado de Sao Paulo) Did the team inform you?